-The Barrie is a slip-on style sneaker with fabric uppers an elastic side-gore detail.
+The Oswego is a slip-on style sneaker with canvas and suede uppers and an elastic detail.
 It features suede lining, removable footbed, and rubber soles.

 The Montana is a unique shoe which features a leather upper secured with two rivets, shoe laces and no stitching.

 Taking cues from classic Tyrolean-style shoes like the famed Paraboot Michael, the Pasadena features a moccasin-style toe box and two-eye lace-up construction.